dai0304/aws-client-spring-boot-configuration/README.md

 ### Building 'AmazonKinesisVideoPutMedia`

 `AmazonKinesisVideoPutMediaClientBuilder` is not a subtype of `AwsClientBuilder`.
-Although it supports automatic client registration, it can not configure the client.
+Although it supports client registration, it can not configure the client.

 ## Contribution